-The total expenses paid to or on behalf of the Governors during the year was £1k; 2 governors (2021: £nil; no governors).
+The total expenses paid to or on behalf of the Governors during the year was £3k; 4 governors (2022: £1k; 2 governors).
 This represents travel and subsistence expenses and other out of pocket expenses incurred in attending Governor meetings and charity events in their official capacity.

-No Governor has received any remuneration or waived payments from the College during the year (2021: None).
+No Governor has received any remuneration or waived payments from the College during the year (2022: None).